Initial service and fees

 At the outset and at points throughout our relationship there are likely to be needs to set up new accounts, review policies, effect life cover and add to existing plans.

-The time spent setting up of an investment account, pension, ISA etc is not affected by the amount being invested therefore we see no justification for charging more for larger sums.
+The time spent setting up of an investment account, pension, ISA etc is not affected by the amount being invested therefore, unlike the majority of the profession, we see no need for charging more for larger sums.
 We simply charge a fixed fee for each transaction, regardless of the amount.

 These initial fees are based upon the average time spent in transacting a piece of business and are reviewed each year.